rohantilva/Google-Like-Question-Answering-System/checkpoint-1.md

 original `simple-search-demo` README, enter the query into the UI, and get the same results (using an EC2 instance like yours, with just Docker and Docker Compose installed.)

+A PDF rendering of the Issue should be submitted to Gradescope.